'Amazon Effect' Hits Retailers Around the Globe - Slashdot

 Is prostitution the only way you're able to "spread a broad"?

+Not one local retailer stocks what I want nor do they have an ordering infrastructure that isn't a minimum 3 week wait.

+Shopping online caters to my taste, is quick to deliver and is cheaper.
+It's simply not possible to compete with that in any way

-Re: Amazon: ready to sell you down the river (Score:2)
+Re: Amazon: ready to sell you down the river (Score:3)

 Somehow the world and economy survived and improved greatly on the whole.
 You forget that people who save money buying through Amazon instead of at a mall now have additional money to spend into the local economy.